mgwebb/concourse-spring-boot-maven/README.md

 ```

 Download the `fly` binary from the Concourse, by clicking on the Apple icon.

-Then make it executable and put it in your $PATH, for example:
+Then make it executable and put it in your `$PATH`, for example:

 ```sh
 install ~/Downloads/fly /usr/local/bin/fly